 Hjørring is one of the oldest towns in Denmark.
-Despite being located in an area with a small population, there are many things to do, and every year Hjørring hosts a couple of special events.
+Despite being located in a sparsely populated area, there are many things to do, and every year Hjørring hosts a couple of special events.

-If you’re thinking about going to Hjørring, it’s nice to be well prepared.
-This guide will educate you on where to stay, what to do, and when you should come – along with various facts about the town and its rich history.
+If you’re thinking about going to Hjørring, it’s nice to be well-prepared.
+This guide will educate you on where to stay, what to do, and when you should come – along with various facts about the town and its history.

 - 1 Facts about Hjørring